-VI.
+VII.
 UNDERWRITING GUIDELINES

 The following underwriting guidelines pertain to all applications submitted to DHCD.
 DHCD will review projects using these underwriting standards.
 If a project deviates from the guidelines, the Applicant must request a waiver that includes a detailed reason that the project is unable to meet the standard.
-All waivers must be requested in the online application system.
+All waivers must be requested in the Online Application System.
+At DHCD's discretion, DHCD may require an extension to a project's proposed affordability period when considering evaluating waivers.